irwanrei/hello/README.md

 # hello
 This is for training purposes only.
-Web programming with Python and JavaScript
+CS 50 - Web programming with Python and JavaScript